2018–19 Wright State Raiders women's basketball team

 The 2018–19 Wright State Raiders women's basketball team represented Wright State University during the 2018–19 NCAA Division I women's basketball season.
 The Raiders, led by third year head coach Katrina Merriweather, played their home games at the Nutter Center in Fairborn, Ohio, as members of the Horizon League.
 They finished the season 27–7, 16–2 in Horizon League play win the Horizon regular season title.
-They won the Horizon women's tournament and earn an received automatic bid of the NCAA women's tournament for the first time since 2014, where they lost to Texas A&M in the first round.
+They won the Horizon women's tournament and earned an automatic place in the NCAA women's tournament for the first time since 2014, where they lost to Texas A&M in the first round.